animagram-jp/.github/.github/CONTRIBUTING.md

 #### Comment

-This is for minimum maintenance costs.

 - Write a outer line DocComment for each public item.
 - Write a DocTest for each public fun.
 Skip meaningless tests(e.g., Item:new) and comments.
 - Write a DocTest when needed for each private fun.
 - Inside functions, clearly state the intent with inline comments where necessary.

 #### Test

-This is for minimum maintenance costs.

 - Write unit tests that is not duplicating with DocTest.
 - Tests can depend on std::fs and the examples directory.
 Avoid inline dataset definitions.